Last Updated on September 16, 2020 by Nina Ahmedow

 Supplement Where Needed

-Knowing how to heat healthy as a vegan isn’t always enough, and you may have to supplement.
+Knowing how to eat healthy as a vegan isn’t always enough, and you may have to supplement.
 Some people claim that if you need a supplement then you’re not eating well.
 I disagree.
 Vitamin D is difficult to obtain through food, and many people in the Northern Hemisphere are deficient due to their lack of exposure to sunlight.

 Vitamin B12 is nearly impossible to get on a vegan diet.
 But easy to supplement with nutritional yeast, fortified foods, or supplements.